dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Dreams are maps" - Carl Sagan

++ Roll up your sleevs and make it happen.

++ Retention before scale.

 + "A/B tests won't give you an iPhone"

 + Ignoring marketing for tech products would be like ignoring maps and roads when going to a destination.
 Just because the destination is wonderful doesn't mean you don't have to provide a smooth road and detailed map to it.